framework-one/framework-one.github.io/source/documentation/3.5/roadmap.markdown

 ---
 layout: page
 title: "FW/1 Roadmap"
-date: 2015-07-09 19:30
+date: 2015-07-12 21:40
 comments: false
 sharing: false
 footer: true
 ---
-_This is the upcoming (3.5 - develop) documentation - for the current stable release, read the [3.0 documentation](/documentation/3.0/roadmap.html)._
+_This is the upcoming (3.5 - clojure) documentation - for the current stable release, read the [3.1 master stable documentation](/documentation/3.1/roadmap.html)._

 Whilst you can read the [FW/1 issues list](https://github.com/framework-one/fw1/issues) to see what's on the cards for future releases, several people have asked that I document things at a higher level so they can get a better sense of what's coming.

 3.x Integrations
 ---
-FW/1 3.5 is the `develop` branch, coming after the 3.1 release, and adds integraton of Clojure controllers and autowired Clojure services.
+FW/1 3.5 is the `clojure` branch, coming after the 3.1 release, and adds integraton of Clojure controllers and autowired Clojure services.
 It does this by bundling cfmljure and providing an extension to DI/1, as well as a controller adapter.

-FW/1 3.1 is the `master` branch, just about to be released as the next stable release, and it will be primarily a maintenance release for 3.0.
+FW/1 3.1 is currently in development, as the next stable release, and it will be primarily a maintenance release for 3.0.
 It builds on core 3.0 features:

 * Using DI/1 to manage services and beans
 * Explicitly calling services in the `item()` controller methods